 Tokens and Secrets

 Twitter APIs rely on OAuth for authorizing each call.
 When working with an access token and token secret, be sure to encrypt them (and other sensitive data) as safely as possible.
+At Twitter, we use bcrypt-ruby as needed.

 Exposed Debugging Information